 If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

-Discontinuation of Morphabond ER
+2.5 Safe Reduction or Discontinuation of Morphabond ER

 Extended-release tablets: 15 mg, 30 mg, 60 mg, 100 mg.

 - 15 mg extended-release tablets (round, blue-colored, coated tablets ink-printed with "IDT/M15" on one side; and plain on the other)

 - 30 mg extended-release tablets (round, purple-colored, coated tablets ink-printed with "IDT/M30" on one side; and plain on the other)